Robust Wasserstein barycenter

-In the section, we demonstrate the variations of the RWB and the WB under different data contamination ratios through numerical simulations.
+In the section, we demonstrate the variations of the RWB, the WB and the W-median under different data contamination ratios through numerical simulations.
 In our experiment, we consider two source distributions: the first as the signal (Type 1 distributions) and the second as the contamination (Type 2 distributions):

 In this setting, the true Wasserstein barycenter of the signal is \( \mathcal{N}(0,1) \).